NorCal League 2018 Coach of the Year

-They usually need a 24" wheel or bigger mountain bikes with 3 front chainrings (some bikes now have single chainrings but with very large cogs in the back, that bike would work!!) and low gears.
-What can make it very difficult for the riders is a bike with a single chainring and smaller cogs in back.
+They usually need a 24" wheel or larger wheeled mountain bike.
+Ideally, most modern bikes use just a single front chainring and larger cogs on the rear wheel, and tires with MTB tread works best.
+If you are not sure that your riders bike is sufficient, go by your local bike shop and let them know that they will be attending a MTB camp and need to have a bike that lets them ride uphill.
 It is not about how fast they go up a hill, just that their gears are low enough to still pedal.
 If you have any questions regarding this, please give me a call.
-If they can’t fit 24” wheels, make sure their 20” wheel bike has low gears.
+If they can’t fit 24” wheels, make sure the 20” wheel bike has low gears.
 Also, the 24" or bigger wheels roll over bumps much better, which makes it much easier for them to improve their skills.
 We need all bikes to have at least one water bottle cage to keep the campers hydrated.
 Some riders use a camelback-type backpack to carry water.
-Make sure they know how to use it and is filled up when they arrive.
+Make sure they know how to use it and are filled up when they arrive.
 In terms of clothing, if it's going to be a cool day have them bring a sweatshirt.
 We want the riders to wear some type of gloves as it helps protect their hands if they fall (it does happen occasionally).
 Please sunscreen up your camper before they arrive, as this is an all outdoors camp.
 We bring sunscreen with us if more is needed.
-The last day of the camp session we go out and ride to the inkwells near Lagunitas so if they can carry a swimsuit with them.
-Many campers wear their swimsuit and air dry (no towels needed), but there is a place for them to change.
+On the last day of the camp session for the intermediate to advanced, riders we go out and ride to the inkwells near Lagunitas so if they can carry a swimsuit with them.
+For the beginner to intermediate group we go there on Thursday.
+Many campers wear their swimsuit and air dry (no towels needed).
+It is really more of wading rather than swimming.
 If there is any reason you don't want your camper to swim please let me know.

 I'm worried about if my child will last all day in a mountain bike camp?

-A typical day starts out with bike checks.
-Each day we demonstrate and work on a specific mechanical skills as well as practical riding skills.
-Some examples of these skills include learning how the gears work and how best to shift, the parts of a bike, how to use the brakes, how to remove each wheel and how to fix a flat.
-We then go for a ride and have lunch.
-To conserve energy, we will play games to take a rest from riding.
-Sometimes we do a shorter ride or skills session.
-We finish up at the Fairfax Scoop and if campers would like get an ice cream they can (please supply your camper with some money to purchase an ice cream if they want one).
+A typical day starts with bike checks.
+Each day we demonstrate and work on specific mechanical and practical riding skills.
+Some examples of these skills include learning how the gears work and how best to shift, the parts of a bike, how to use the brakes, how to remove each wheel, and how to fix a flat.
+We then go for a ride and stay out until returning around 2 pm; while riding, the counselors will give help with improving their riding ability.
+We have lunch while out on the trails.
+We finish up at the ballfield, where we watch their bikes, and the counselors take them to Fairfax Scoop for ice cream if they want one. (please supply your camper with some money to purchase an ice cream if they want one).